Fr4cK5/spear/README.md

 - `matchignorecase` Ignore whether any input's characters are uppercase or lowercase when filtering
 - `basedir` Starting directory
 - `matchpath` Incorperate the path to the file in the filtering process
-- `maxitemsforautoupdate` Maximum amount of items to automatically filter and update the list while typing making it feel "realtime"
-- `integrations`
+- `integrations` Integration specific settings
     - `explorer` Enable the explorer integration
     - `editcmd` The command to be executed when opening a file from the UI's list via `LAlt+LButton` or `f` in Vim-Mode
-- `native` How many items the list view can display at a time
-    - `maxitemsforautoupdate` Same as above.
-This value overrides the one above if you're using `Spear-Native`
+- `native` Native library specific settings
+    - `maxitemsforautoupdate` Maximum amount of items to automatically filter and update the list while typing making it feel "realtime"
     - `autofreebuffer` Automatically free the buffer and release the memory
-    - `autofreetimeout` The time (seconds) `Spear-Native` must be in idle (on user-interaction) to automatically free the buffers
+    - `autofreetimeout` The time (seconds) `Spear` must be in idle (on user-interaction) to automatically free the buffers
-- `vim`
+- `vim` List Vim-mode specific settings
     - `enabled` Enable vim keybinds when the list view is in focus.
 This will disable the "find item via pressing the first letter of its name" feature.
     - `list_up` Keybind to go up
     - `list_down` Keybind to go down